niko-rantalainen/niko-rantalainen/README.md

 - 👋 Hi, I’m @niko-rantalainen
-- 👀 I’m interested in beer
+- 👀 I’m interested in Python, Powershell and Pudding
-- 🌱 I’m currently learning Jonin kiusaus
-- 💞️ I’m looking to collaborate on Jonin kiusaus
 - 📫 How to reach me: by carrier pigeon as defined in RFC 1149

 <!---